michalgutowski/cka-lab/README.md

 ```
 # vagrant up ckamaster1 ckaworker1 ckalb
 ```
 All VMs will be created under CKA group in your Virtualbox.
-Once the cluster is up and running you can use suspend it:
+Once the cluster is up and running you can suspend it using:
 ```
 # vagrant suspend ckamaster1 ckaworker1 ckalb
 ```